pope/personal/etc/nixos/README.md

 These are NixOS specific modules.
-Including it sets up a main user and can include subsets of common things I use with a `my.system.system.<module>.enable`.
+Including it sets up a main user and can include subsets of common things I use with a `my.nixos.system.<module>.enable`.
 Some modules are also configurable.

 ### `home/`